Skip to main content

 What VPS size should I use for PicoClaw?

-Start PicoClaw with the recommended Virtarix Cloud VPS S for a practical first deployment, then scale after measuring CPU, RAM, storage, and process count for lightweight binaries, small config files, gateway experiments, and release-change testing.
+Start with the recommended Virtarix S plan shown on this page for a practical test deployment, then scale after measuring CPU, RAM, storage, process count, gateway activity, and build requirements.

 Can PicoClaw keep running without my local machine?